 At Uley the children enjoy a daily maths lessons, following the National Curriculum framework for Maths.
 Lessons follow a flexible three part structure, including a starter (direct teaching), main task and plenary.
 Lessons are flexible and adapted to meet the needs of children within the class.
+As part of the Mathematical lesson, the children have an opportunity to complete a range of fluency, reasoning and problem solving tasks to extend their mathematical thinking.

-Mathematical activities/tasks may be taught through whole class, groups of similar ability or within targeted individual groups.
+Mathematical activities/tasks may be taught through whole class, within year groups, groups of similar ability or within targeted individual groups depending on the individual needs of the class.